ItsMeSamey/go_fuzzy/README.md

 * A struct that holds a scoring function (`ScoreFn`) and a `transform.Transformer`.
     The scoring function calculates the similarity score between two strings.
     The transformer is used to transform strings, before calculating the score.

+> [!NOTE]
+> Although all the provided functions output values from the range `[0, 1]`, you can create your own implementation that goes beyond this range.
+> EG: You can use "github.com/ItsMeSamey/go_fuzzy/heuristics/algorithms".LCSLength as a score, and Threshold as cut-off.

 Example: Calculating LevenshteinSimilarityPercentage for an array of strings